kserve/modelmesh-serving/docs/install/install-script.md

 Flags:
   -n, --namespace                (required) Kubernetes namespace to deploy ModelMesh Serving to.
-  -p, --install-config-path      Path to local model serve installation configs.
-Can be ModelMesh Serving tarfile or directory.
+  -p, --install-config-path      Path to installation configs.
+Can be a local ModelMesh Serving config tarfile/directory or a URL to a config tarfile.
   -d, --delete                   Delete any existing instances of ModelMesh Serving in Kube namespace before running install, including CRDs, RBACs, controller, older CRD with serving.kserve.io api group name, etc.
   -u, --user-namespaces          Kubernetes namespaces to enable for ModelMesh Serving --quickstart                   Install and configure required supporting datastores in the same namespace (etcd and MinIO) - for experimentation/development